RAPcores/rapcores.github.io/_posts/2021-06-01-may-update.md

 is in System Verilog, with Verilog remaining the subset of Systems Verilog.
 We have started by enabling Systems Verilog support in Yosys and IVerilog, which is a [few line change](https://github.com/RAPcores/rapcores/pull/204/files) to the build scripts.
-This has already improved warnings and error reporting, as System Verilog disabiguates some aspects of Verilog more cleanly.
+This has already improved warnings and error reporting, as System Verilog disambiguates some aspects of Verilog more cleanly.

 ## Fixed Point

-Inside RAPcores we have developed a movement interpolater we call the "DDA" or "digital diference amplifier".
+Inside RAPcores we have developed a movement interpolater we call the "DDA" or "digital difference amplifier".
 This has been developed with the team at Synthetos as a translation of the software-approach from their G2 CNC/Robotics firmware into a hardware approach in RAPcores.
 With the DDA we can precisely time and coordinate steps among multiple axes, allowing for linear velocity changes given constant acceleration.
 Currently we treat the DDA as a "step" generator, with the internal